Affine Standard Lyndon words: A-type: Affine standard Lyndon words in type for

-\section{Affine standard Lyndon words in type $A^{(1)}_n$ for $n\geq 3$}
+\section{Affine standard Lyndon words in type $A^{(1)}_n$ for $n\geq 2$}

-In this section, we describe $\aslaws$ in affine type $A^{(1)}_n$ for $n\geq 3$ and any order on $\wI=\{0,1,2,\ldots,n\}$.
-First, we treat the simplest case (of the \emph{standard order}) to which Proposition~\ref{prop:generalized Leclerc} can be easily applied, as in our proof of Theorem~\ref{thm:sl3-case}.
+In this section, we describe $\aslaws$ in affine type $A^{(1)}_n$ for $n\geq 2$ and any order on $\wI=\{0,1,2,\ldots,n\}$.
+First, we treat the simplest case (of the \emph{standard order}) to which Proposition~\ref{prop:generalized Leclerc} can be easily applied.
 We then crucially utilize the convexity property of Proposition~\ref{prop:fin.convex} to derive the structure of $\aslaws$ for an arbitrary order on~$\wI$.